 Any leaks measured above the minimum leak threshold shall be successfully repaired within the timeframes specified in this section.

-At least once each calendar quarter, all components shall be tested for leaks of total hydrocarbons in units of parts per million volume (ppmv) calibrated as methane in accordance with US EPA Reference Method 21 (October 1, 2017) excluding the use of PID instruments.
+At least once each calendar quarter, all components shall be tested for leaks of total hydrocarbons in units of parts per million volume (ppmv) calibrated as methane in accordance with US EPA Reference Method 21 (October 1, 2017) as specified in section 95669(b).

-Optical Gas Imaging (OGI) instruments may be used as a leak screening device, but may not be used in place of US EPA Reference Method 21 (October 1, 2017) during quarterly leak inspections, provided they are approved for use by the ARB Executive Officer and used by a technician with a certification or training in infrared theory, infrared inspections, and heat transfer principles (e.g., Level II Thermography or equivalent training); and,
+Optical gas imaging (OGI) instruments may be used as a leak screening device, but shall not be used in place of US EPA Reference Method 21 (October 1, 2017) during quarterly leak inspections, provided they are approved for use by the CARB Executive Officer and used by a technician with a certification or training in basic thermal science, OGI camera operation and safety, and OGI inspections (e.g., OGI Certification or equivalent training); and,

-All leaks detected with the use of an OGI instrument shall be measured using US EPA Reference Method 21 (October 1, 2017)within two calendar days of initial OGI leak detection or within 14 calendar days of initial OGI leak detection of an inaccessible or unsafe to monitor component to determine compliance with the leak thresholds and repair timeframes specified in this subarticle.
+All leaks detected with the use of an OGI instrument during an inspection by an owner or operator or during a CARB Executive Officer inspection shall be measured using US EPA Reference Method 21 (October 1, 2017) as specified in section 95669(b) within two calendar days of initial OGI leak detection or within 14 calendar days of initial OGI leak detection of an inaccessible or unsafe to monitor component to determine compliance with the leak thresholds and repair timeframes specified in this subarticle.

-All inaccessible or unsafe to monitor components shall be inspected at least once annually using US EPA Reference Method 21 (October 1, 2017).
+All inaccessible or unsafe to monitor components shall be inspected at least once annually using US EPA Reference Method 21 (October 1, 2017) as specified in section 95669(b).

-Beginning January 1, 2018 and through December 31, 2019, any component with a leak concentration measured above the following standards shall be repaired within the time period specified:

-Leaks with measured total hydrocarbon concentrations greater than or equal to 10,000 ppmv but not greater than 49,999 ppmv shall be successfully repaired or removed from service within 14 calendar days of initial leak detection.

-Leaks with measured total hydrocarbon concentrations greater than or equal to 50,000 ppmv shall be successfully repaired or removed from service within five (5) calendar days of initial leak detection.

-Critical components or critical process units shall be successfully repaired by the end of the next process shutdown or within 12 months from the date of initial leak detection, whichever is sooner.

-A delay of repair may be granted by the ARB Executive Officer under the following conditions:

-The owner or operator can provide proof that the parts or equipment required to make necessary repairs have been ordered.

-A delay of repair to obtain parts or equipment shall not exceed 30 calendar days from the date identified in Table 2 by which repairs must be made, unless the owner or operator notifies the ARB Executive Officer to report the delay and provides an estimated time by which the repairs will be completed.

-A gas service utility can provide documentation that a system has been temporarily classified as critical to reliable public gas system operation as ordered by the utility's gas control office.

-Table 1 – Allowable Number of Leaks

-January 1, 2018 through December 31, 2019